genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 6. Ensure the changes are saved by clicking **Publish**.
 7. In the resulting pop-up box, enter the preferred name, label, or description for the activity you just performed to add it to the version log, e.g., *“Sample Metadata has been added.”*
-For more information on versioning, see the Data Versioning section below.
+For more information on versioning, see the Metadata Versioning section below.
    ![Publish Samples](quick-start-images/publish-samples-metadata.png)

-## Data Versioning
+## Metadata Versioning

 1. To see all the versions of your metadata previously published, click on the clock icon at the bottom of the page.
    ![Version History](quick-start-images/samples-version-select.png)